 Applicants with justifiable circumstances may petition the Dean of Engineering for special admission.

 Coursework taken elsewhere will not be applied toward a degree in the Bagley College of Engineering until it is determined that it is equivalent to required coursework or is an acceptable substitute.
 Also, only coursework taken elsewhere on which a grade of C or better has been earned will be considered for application toward a degree.
-No more than one-half of the hours of an engineering or computer science curriculum may be transferred from two-year community or junior colleges.
+No more than one-half of the hours of an engineering or computer science curriculum from two-year community or junior colleges may be applied towards graduation.

 For admission to undergraduate programs, international students must earn a minimum paper-based TOEFL score of 550 or a computer-based minimum score of 213.